esotsm54/Dhali-website/assets/example-bounty.md

 I own a farm that produces eggs from chickens.
 Unfortunately, my chickens are regularly attacked by a local fox.
-I would like to connect my CCTV to an AI system that accurately detects foxes in real-time.
-The AI system should accept jpeg colour images of any size, and return information about the locations of detected foxes in the image
+How can I use my CCTV camera to warn me when a fox is nearby?

-# Example bounty 2
+# Example problem 2

 ### Email address